 Keep your hands clean

 Many bacteria that cause infection are spread by the hands.
 These bacteria can live on healthy skin and are more common during the summer months.
-Wash your hands with soap and water or use an alcohol-based hand rub (i.e. Purell©) regularly, especially before changing your wound dressing or touching your incision.
+Wash your hands with soap or water or use an alcohol-based hand rub (i.e. Purell©) regularly, especially before changing your wound dressing or touching your wound.

 Avoid water exposure

 Although it may be tempting to enjoy the ocean, pool, or other water sources in the summer months, you should refrain from entering water until your surgeon says it is okay.
 This is particularly important in the first two weeks after surgery, and if your incision is open or draining fluid.

 Avoid extremes in heat and humidity

 Increased sweating during the summer months can result in increased quantities of bacteria on the skin, which in turn can pose a risk to incision healing.
 Practice good hygiene by showering as directed by your physician, wearing clean clothes each day and changing bed sheets regularly.
 Avoid shaving within 2 weeks of surgery on the affected limb.

 Take the prescribed shower the night before surgery and the morning of surgery